Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

    I am 225 years older than you.
    ```

-1. Using prompt get the year the user was born and if the user is 18 or above allow the user to drive if not tell the user to wait a certain amount of years.
+1. Using the prompt, get the year the user was born and if the user is 18 or above allow the user to drive, if not tell the user to wait a certain amount of years.

     ```sh